kevinhughes27/parity-server/README.md

 4. You can inspect available leagues at at `http://localhost:5000/api/leagues`
 5. Then league API calls like `http://localhost:5000/api/10/weeks/1` and `http://localhost:5000/api/10/stats` (where `10` is the league_id) etc.

 On production the python server serves a static build of the client.
-This can be tested locally by running yarn build and then visiting localhost:5000 (note that you need to run the server from inside the server folder or the relative path to the client won't work. e.g. `cd server && python3 app.py`)
+This can be used/tested locally by running yarn build and then visiting localhost:5000.

 Client Setup